Unveiling CSRD – its ripple effect on transport and logistics

 Implications for transport and logistics suppliers

-The new CSRD requires large and EU-listed companies to disclose 1) their current GHG emissions, 2) decarbonization road towards the 1.5°C target, 3) illustrate the concrete measures, and 4) report the progress.
-However, especially the CSRD section on climate will also concern suppliers, since GHG emissions of the entire supply chain must be reported, including Scope 3 emissions.
-In a company’s total carbon footprint, Scope 3 emissions constitute the largest portion, for which suppliers are responsible.
-Therefore, the regulation ´indirectly´ extends its scope and concerns suppliers, such as forwarders and transport service providers, after all and thus influencing the dynamics of supplier relationships.
+The new CSRD requires large and EU-listed companies to disclose 1) their current GHG emissions, 2) decarbonization road towards a 1.5°C warming target, 3) illustrate the concrete measures, and 4) report the progress.
+However, especially the CSRD section on climate will also concern suppliers, since GHG emissions of the entire supply chain must be reported, including scope 3 emissions.

-Examining this shift from three key perspectives—upcoming tender processes, cost efficiency, and preparedness for future regulations—we see significant implications:
+Examining this shift from three key perspectives – upcoming tender processes, cost efficiency, and preparedness for future regulations – we see significant implications:

 1. Competitive advantage.
 In upcoming tender processes, having transparent and reliable emissions data may become one of the key factors alongside the service price that sets suppliers apart and gives them a competitive advantage.